-The Community Engagement Program on Health and the Environment (CEPHE) of the USC Environmental Health Centers welcomes 2 interns per semester from the Cal State Los Angeles, Bachelors of Public Health Program.
+The Community Engagement Program on Health and the Environment (CEPHE) of the USC Environmental Health Centers welcomes several interns per semester from the Cal State Los Angeles, Bachelors of Public Health Program and the Cal State Los Angeles, Masters of Public Health Program.

-Our team produced this video in partnership with our interns from 2017-2018, Sandy Navarro of L.A.
-Grit Media and the numerous community organizations and groups we have done workshops with.
+Our team produced this video in partnership with our bachelors interns from 2017-2018 and Sandy Navarro of L.A.
+Grit Media, and the numerous community organizations and groups we have done workshops with.

 Interns must come ready to engage and contribute to this ongoing and vibrant work.
 Verbal and written Spanish fluency is required.
 Workshops that interns give are often in monolingual Spanish and all workshop content is translated into Spanish prior to workshop implementation.

-Interested students who plan to register for Public Health 4960: Public Health Internship should apply in advance of the start of the semester by submitting your resume and:
+Interested students who plan to register for Public Health 4960: Public Health Internship or PH 5950, should apply in advance of the start of the semester by submitting your resume and:

 Letter of interest addressing: